 The Central West Local Health Integration Network (LHIN) is taking the lead developing an integrated system of health services that will improve access to services for all residents.

-The Central West LHIN’s strategic directions are fully aligned with the Ministry of Health and Long-Term Care (MOHLTC) priorities and are based on community engagement, data analysis and leading practice research.
+The Central West LHIN’s strategic directions are fully aligned with the Ministry of Health and Long-Term Care (MOHLTC) priorities and are based on feedback from the community, data analysis and leading practice research.

-Engaging local residents and health service providers, and listening to their perspectives about the local health system, takes time and effort.
-However, these engagements have resulted in a local health system that is better coordinated and able to address the diverse and unique needs of the communities making up the Central West LHIN.
+Engaging with local residents and Health Service Providers and listening to their feedback has resulted in a local health system that is better coordinated and able to address the diverse and unique needs of communities across the Central West LHIN.

 Catchment Consultation Study 2006